jpruiz114/InstallAnywhere2020PoC/README.md

 The *uninstall* method will write a text file with the current timestamp plus the word "uninstalling_update_" and the version being uninstalled.

 @todo: Similar to the CustomJavaActionBase class, this logic would help customers with their backups in case they are not satisfied with an upgrade.
 Perhaps it makes more sense to perform the backup during the install event of an upgrade.
 This is yet to be decided.

+#### CustomPanelTest.java

+This is a custom panel class that extends CustomCodePanel to demonstrate how to create custom UI panels during installation.
+This panel prompts users to enter database connection parameters (host, port, database name, username, and password) and stores these values as installer variables for use by the installation process.

+The panel showcases how to:
+- Create custom form fields with labels and text inputs
+- Handle password fields with masked characters
+- Validate user input before proceeding
+- Set installer variables from user input
+- Use InstallAnywhere's internationalization resources

+This demonstrates InstallAnywhere's capability to gather user-specific configuration during installation.

 #### VariablesUtils.java